UWA School of Agriculture and Environment

 Events and workshops

 The UWA School of Agriculture and Environment hosts a number of events and workshops throughout the year for students, staff and members of the public.
-Details of all our upcoming events can be found on our events calendar.
+For more details of all our upcoming events, please contact the School Operations Team.

 Contact the UWA School of Agriculture and Environment